DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 board recognized by the American

-One hour of continuing education
+One continuing education hour is

-credit is granted for every 60 minutes
+granted for every 60 minutes spent on

-spent on the activity.
-A maximum of
+the activity.
+A maximum of 30

 Board of Medical Specialties, or the